BRG-teaching/CSD2_2022/course-material/ii.-geometry/tutorial2a.md

 Hint:\
 You need to classify 3 types of bars.
 When you run into a situation where you have several conditions, you can place as many elif conditions as necessary between the if condition and the else condition.
+If you don't know how to add more conditions to the ``if`` statement, try to use google to search for the answer or our reference material: https://docs.python.org/3/tutorial/controlflow.html#if-statements.

 ```python
 # Input